amahi/docs/fedora-14.md

 # Important Notes

-1. The latest release for Amahi is based on [Ubuntu 12.04](ubuntu-12.html).
-Installing on Fedora 14 is possible but **not supported** any more.
-This installation method is in maintenance mode.
+* The latest release is [Amahi 7 Express Disc](amahi-7-express.html).
+It's based on Fedora 19, but we do not support upgrading from the Amahi 6 Fedora 14 release.

-2. These old instructions are being migrated here and are available in the [main site instructions](http://www.amahi.org/instructions) with images and more details.
+* This installation method is in maintenance mode.

 # Install Fedora
 * Boot the installation machine from the Fedora installation DVD